15 th CENTURY SPOON

 I am unsure of the exact type of metal used in this spoon.
 It is probably a 'pot' metal and probably a derivative of bronze or pewter.
 As you can see from the corrosion, it is in delicate condition, but it is still intact.
 Most of the spoons surviving from this era are also pretty corroded.

 Unfortunately I do not know much else about this piece.
 The horseshoe and leg at the finial is supposedly for good luck.
-But I have also seen it referred to as "dear foot".
+But I have also seen it referred to as "deer foot".
 Other spoons of this era may have different designs at the knop.

 There are very few surviving spoons from this era in any metal and many of the survivors are broken or incomplete..